subsquid-quests/pooltogether-v3-migration/README.md

 [Website](https://subsquid.io) | [Docs](https://docs.subsquid.io/) | [Discord](https://discord.gg/subsquid)

-# XXXXX Subgraph migration
+# PoolTogether Prize Pool Subgraph migration

-This quest is to migrate the [XXXXX subgraph](https://thegraph.com/explorer) to Squid SDK.
+This quest is to migrate the [PoolTogether Prize Pool subgraph](https://github.com/pooltogether/v5-prize-pool-subgraph) to Squid SDK.
 The resulting squid should match the GraphQL API of the subgraph as close as possible, by migrating `schema.graphql`.
 The judges reserve the right to request improvements afther the initial review of the submission.
 Reach out to the [Discord Channel]( https://discord.com/channels/857105545135390731/1155812879770058783) for any tech questions regarding this quest.
 Use ```template``` squid as a starter.

 # Quest Info